 Session Keys also features a compressor unit that you can use to control the dynamics of the resulting sound.
 A compressor narrows the dynamic range of an audio signal.
 It does this by reducing the level of loud signal peaks.
-As a result (and when you make up for the loss in output level by increasing output volume using the MakeUp knob) the level of quieter signal parts will be increased compared to the louder peaks.
+As a result (and when you make up for the loss in output level by increasing output volume) the level of quieter signal parts will be increased compared to the louder peaks.

-The Session Keys compressor has six knobs.
+The Session Keys compressor has two knobs: